-Examples of people who are affected include:
+Examples of people who may be affected include:

 - couples or single, working age people, who live in a two-bed property